T-800a/SME.Gen/README.md

 ##### Vehicles
 for completing a set of missions:
 - mobile HQ / mobile respawn
-- armed MRAP
+- armed light APC
-- armed (light) helicopter
+- armed light helicopter

 After completing two mission one vehicle will be spawned, starting with the MHQ.
 If one vehichle gets destoryed it will be respawned instead of spawning the next tiers vehicle.
 There won't be multiple iterations of the same vehicle.
 The reward vehicles can be found outside the Base in the Hangars.